isomerpages/mpa-seathedifference/_maritime-singapore/Seafaring and Offshore.md

 ### How can you make a difference?

 add pointers on how offshore jobs can contribute to the society

-Our seafarers are also

 ### Testimonials

 JPG banners of real-life offshore employees sharing their positive work experiences

 ### Recent related content